-- DfE (2015) Special educational needs and disability code of practice: 0 to 25 years - DfE (2017) Supporting pupils at school with medical conditions - DfE (2018) Working together to safeguard children - DfE (2018) Mental health and wellbeing provision in schools - DfE (2022) Keeping children safe in education
+- DfE (2015) Special educational needs and disability code of practice: 0 to 25 years - DfE (2017) Supporting pupils at school with medical conditions - DfE (2018) Working together to safeguard children - DfE (2018) Mental health and wellbeing provision in schools - DfE (2022) Keeping children safe in education all members of staff who are required to familiarise themselves with the policy as part of their induction programme.

-This SEND Policy reflects the Department for Education, SEND Code of Practice: 0-25 years (2015) and Policy is reviewed annually by Mrs Clare Scott (Headteacher), in conjunction with Miss Lucy Dawson (SENCO) and in consultation with the governing board.
-Any changes will be communicated to all members of staff who are required to familiarise themselves with the policy as part of their induction programme.
+This SEND Policy reflects the Department for Education, SEND Code of Practice: 0-25 years (2015) and Policy is reviewed by the Headteacher, in conjunction with Miss Lucy Dawson (SENCO) and in consultation with the governing board.
+Any changes will be communicated to